Chaga Mushroom Harvesting

 These are my harvesting tools.
 All Stainless Steel -

-Never use old rusty non ferrous axes, hatchets or chisels!
-Always use food grade 440 stainless steel tools to avoid rust and trace metal contamination from getting into the food!
+Never use old rusty ferrous axes, hatchets or chisels to harvest or process your Chaga!
+Always use non - ferrous food grade 440 stainless steel tools to avoid rust and trace metal contamination from getting into the Chaga during harvest or the processing of of your.
+And Chaga is a food beverage being consumed internally, and deserves all the food safety precautions taken by any commercial food manufacturing company.

 A picture of our Food Grade processing facility!

-Always use stainless steel tables for cleaning stainless steel racks for curing with lots of air flow, do not use a heat source, just cool air blowing through the Chaga or any other mushroom.
+Always use stainless steel tables for cleaning stainless steel racks for curing with lots of air flow, do not use a heat source, just cooler air blowing through the Chaga or any other mushroom.
+We set our heat pumps at 64 degrees with gentle air being blown through the racks of Chaga.
 Doing it this way retains far more of the nutrients than conventional heat methods.